robwatsongtr/music-pdf-to-speech/README.md

 need to unarchive the binary in order to run the shell script command.

 Optical Music Recognition is necessarily imprecise, you need a clean, aligned, well spaced score.
-I have included examples that seem to work out of the box, but most of the time there will be erros.
+I have included examples that seem to work out of the box, but often there will be errors.
+Erros can be fixed in the Audiveris GUI or in a program like MuseScore.
+Sometimes Audiveris will produce a multi file xml output, currently my code does not concatenate these so the pipeline will stop after Audiveris.

-Currently my parsing algorithm can only handle one part non contrapuntal (single voice) scores.
+Currently my parsing algorithm can only handle one-part non-contrapuntal (single voice) scores.
 I will work on this over time, As my initial impetus for this project was to help a classical guitar student who is in the process of losing his sight, and classical guitar music is generally contrapuntal.